 Main page: Wikipedia:Manual of Style/Text formatting § Foreign terms

-Italics is indicated for phrases in other languages and for isolated foreign words that are not common in everyday English.
+Use italics for phrases in other languages and for isolated foreign words that are not common in everyday English.
 However, proper names (such as place names) in other languages are not usually italicized, nor are terms in non-Latin scripts.
-The ((lang)) template and its variants support all ISO 639 language codes, correctly identifying the language and automatically italicizing for you.
-Please use these templates rather than just manually italicizing non-English material.
-(See WP:Manual of Style/Accessibility § Other languages for more information.)

 Scientific names